 The Ombudsman cannot examine decisions about:

 Also, unless the circumstances are exceptional, the Ombudsman cannot examine your complaint if you have started legal proceedings against the accommodation centre or the IPAS about the same complaint.

 You can get legal advice about your complaint and still bring it to the Ombudsman - as long as you don't actually start legal proceedings.
 Call or email us if you are not sure.

 If we can examine your complaint, we will ask you to give us all the information about it.
-We usually ask the accommodation centre and the RIA to send us information about the issues involved.
+We usually ask the accommodation centre and the IPAS to send us information about the issues involved.
 It can take time to gather the information that we need before we can make a decision on your complaint.

 It will depend on your individual complaint.
 We will try to complete the examination of your case within three to six months.
 If your case is more complicated, it might take us longer.
 However, we will keep you informed as to what is happening with your complaint.

 Yes, but only if you give them permission to do so.
 Similarly, if you want to complain on behalf of someone else, you must first get their permission.